mariacjones1/henry-viii-wives/README.md

 ### Final site tested on different devices and screen sizes
 - Checked on large monitor, laptop screen and iPhone 11, as well as using Chrome dev tools (toggle device and responsive).
-    - Footer overlaps main body content on some mobile phone devices turned to landscape.
+    - Footer overlaps main body content on some mobile phone devices turned to landscape. **Solution:** Change padding-bottom unit on body from vh to px to have more control over.
+    - No other issues found.

 ### Validator testing
 - HTML tested using [W3C validator](https://validator.w3.org/)